chandanhpcic/docs/source/manual/dynamic_routing.rst

 ..
 Note::

-    Since OPNsense doesn't support a form of configuration reloading at the moment, there might be a temporary loss of service when saving settings.
+    Since Reticen8 doesn't support a form of configuration reloading at the moment, there might be a temporary loss of service when saving settings.
 Normally this is only a small glitch, but in high traffic areas it might something to take under consideration when performing maintenance.